 On June 4, 2021, the Company entered into a placement agency agreement for a registered direct offering ("RDO") with A.G.P./Alliance Global Partners ("AGP").
 Pursuant to the terms of the placement agency agreement, AGP on June 8, 2021 sold an aggregate of 3,076,923 shares of the Company's common stock and warrants to purchase 1,538,461 shares of the Company's common stock (the "RDO Warrants") at an offering price of \$4.875 per one share and 0.50 RDO Warrants, for gross proceeds of approximately \$15.0 million, before AGP's fees and related offering expenses in the amount of approximately \$1.1 million.
 The proceeds were allocated between the relative fair values of common stock and warrants at the sale date.
-The purchase agreement contains customary representations, warranties and agreements by the Company, customary conditions to closing, indemnification obligations of the Company, other obligations of the parties and termination provisions.
-The RDO was made pursuant to the Company's 2021 shelf registration.
+The purchase agreement contains customary representations, warranties and agreements by the Company, customary conditions to closing, indemnification obligations of the Company's 2021 shelf registration.